Ten Reasons You Are Tired All The Time

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Regularly attending in-person therapy sessions is not possible for everyone.
+Always attending in-person therapy sessions is not possible for everyone.
 Some may not have the time or the transportation required to commute, while others may face financial barriers to care.
 In cases like these, online therapy can represent a viable alternative.
 With a platform like BetterHelp, you can get matched with a licensed therapist who you can speak with via phone, video call, and/or in-app messaging from the comfort of home—and all for a cost that’s lower than the average in-person session.
 Research suggests that online therapy can offer similar benefits to face-to-face therapy, so you can generally feel confident in choosing whichever format is most effective and comfortable for you.

 Takeaway

 There are many potential causes of daytime sleepiness, only some of which are listed here.
-If you’re regularly experiencing hypersomnia that’s interfering with your daily life, you might meet with your doctor and/or a mental health provider for evaluation and support.
+If you’re always experiencing hypersomnia that’s interfering with your daily life, you might meet with your doctor and/or a mental health provider for evaluation and support.

 Learn the impacts of sleep deprivation